manuelboldrer/lazypx4/README.md

 instead of raw `Image`; decoding those additionally needs Pillow (the `[map]` extra above).

+### Standalone binary

+As an alternative to `pip install`, `./build_binary.sh` builds a standalone, single-file `lazypx4` executable with PyInstaller - it bundles Python and every pip dependency, so it runs without activating `.venv` or having Python installed system-wide - and symlinks it into `~/.local/bin/lazypx4` so it's on `PATH`.

 ### `Tools/`

 `[f]` flash firmware, the flight-logs screen's `[u]` web upload and `[a]`